yamirghofran/university-notes/content/machine-learning-foundations/decision-tree.md

 title: Decision Tree
 ---

-The decision tree algorithm is a [[Y2Q2/Machine Learning Foundations/Supervised Learning|supervised]] machine learning method used for both #ml/classification and #ml/regression tasks.
+The decision tree algorithm is a [supervised](/machine-learning-foundations/supervised-learning) machine learning method used for both #ml/classification and #ml/regression tasks.
 It works by recursively splitting the dataset into subsets based on [Feature](/machine-learning-foundations/feature-vector) values, creating a tree-like structure of decisions.
 Each internal node represents a decision based on a feature, each branch represents the outcome of that decision, and each leaf node represents a final prediction (class label or continuous value).
 ![](../attachments/cleanshot-2025-02-01-at-1038212x.png)
 ## How it works
 1. **Input Data:**